Purdue-CSUSB/CS-190-F2016/tutorials/source_control/online_hosting.md

 2. **Tabs** - The contributions tab is shown everytime some visits a profile, and it displays your popular repositories and a graph of your contributions.
 The repositories tab will show all of the repositories you've created and forked.
 The public activity tab shows a feed of all your recent commits, forks, etc. When someone follows you, this will show up in their news feed.
 3. **Contribution graph** - A display of how many contributions you've made on each day of the year.
 It also show your total contributions and your longest streak of consecutive ones.

+### Terminology
+- **Following** - When you follow someone, their activity will appear in your news feed. every time they create, star, or fork a repository, it will show up in your feed.
+- **Stars** - Starring a repository adds it to a list of favorites that you can access.
+- **Watching** - This allows you to keep track of every change to a repo.
+You'll be notified whenever a commit is pushed, a new branch is created, and a pull request is made.
+- **Forking** - Copying a repo to your account, which allows you to make changes and submit pull requests to the master repo.

 ### Helpful Advice
 - Try to use a professional looking photo of yourself as your avatar (unlike me).
 - Definitely include your email and personal website.
 If you don't have a website, [GitHub Pages](https://pages.github.com/) can help you set one up.